jackson0720/TopskyHotelManagementSystem/README.en.md

 # :exclamation: Important Notice:

-**Note: The master branch changes with the v2.x version, which significantly differs from the v1.x version.
+**1.Note: The master branch changes with the v2.8.x version, which significantly differs from the v1.x version.
 Those interested in the v1.x version can move to the v1.x branch address**: https://gitee.com/java-and-net/TopskyHotelManagerSystem/tree/v1.x/

-**Effective immediately, version numbers will follow the format x.x.x.x.
+**2.Effective immediately, version numbers will follow the format x.x.x.x.
 First digit: program version, second: framework version, third: major updates, fourth: bug fixes.
 For example, version 2.0 on .NET 8 is 2.8.0.0.
 On .NET 9, it will be 2.9.0.0, and so on.**

-**Effective immediately, this project officially enters the maintenance phase and will no longer incorporate any new features.
-Simultaneously, we are pleased to announce the commencement of mobile development for the TopSkyHotelManagementSystem.
+**3.we are pleased to announce the commencement of mobile development for the TopSkyHotelManagementSystem.
 The repository address is: [TopSkyHotelManagementSystem-MAUI](https://gitee.com/java-and-net/topsky-hotel-management-system-maui).
 This project is being developed using .NET 8's MAUI framework, with initial development focused exclusively on the Android platform.
 Expansion to other platforms is not currently feasible.**

+**4.The main features of the project have been fully migrated to the [Vue3 version](https://gitee.com/java-and-net/topsky-hotel-management-system-vue3).
+The final V2 version (V2.10.8.0) will then be released, and the V2 series will officially enter the End of Life (EOL) phase.**

 # :pray: Open Source Projects Referenced: